 Joe and Judi’s Camino Adventure

 Joe and Judi from California walked the Camino de Santiago with CaminoWays.com earlier this year.
-We share their Camino experience, as written by the couple en-route, for their Camino blog.
-This is Joe and Judi’s Camino Adventure on the Camino.
+We share Joe and Judi’s Camino adventure as written by the couple on their Camino blog.

 If you bumped into Joe and Judi along the way, you might have noticed they wore very special t-shirts: they are t-shirts commemorating the 300th anniversary of the birth of Father Junipero Serra, founder of the California Missions.
 The shirts were designed by Joe and Judi’s friend, artist and graphic designer Kimberleigh Gavin.